 Applying to the RSENR Graduate Program

-Applying to graduate school is a bit different from the undergraduate process.
-The key to a great experience is finding a project that you are truly passionate about and a faculty mentor with whom you would like to work.
+The key to having a great experience in graduate school is finding a project that you are truly passionate about and a faculty mentor with whom you would like to work.
 Do some internet research to learn more about a faculty members' current research, papers they are publishing, and grants they have received.

 First, identify which program and specific area of research interests you.
 As you complete the application process, the most important thing is to identify and cultivate a relationship with a faculty member who will agree to serve as your advisor should you be accepted by the Graduate College.
 Having an advisor on-board is not a pre-requisite for applying to the program; however, a faculty member must have agreed to be your advisor before you can be accepted into our program.